 - Hot glue and glue gun

-Cover the top of the wood with the green felt and tack it down with hot glue along the edges.
+- Cover the top of the piece of wood with green felt and tack it down with hot glue along the edges

 Inspiration for this project is from a vintage issue of Crafts 'n Things.